user5522/SquareGame/README.md

 sosry if you care (no one cares)

 ## Info
-to test my game in early phases, you can now use the actions tab!
+to test my game in it's early phases, you can now use the actions tab!
 (i had to do alot to make workflows work d)